lv416e/archetypax/README.md

 Archetypal Analysis is a matrix factorization technique that represents data points<br>
 as convex combinations of extreme points (archetypes) found within the data's convex hull.<br>

-Unlike traditional dimensionality reduction techniques like PCA which finds a basis of orthogonal components, <br>
+Unlike traditional dimensionality reduction techniques like PCA which finds a basis of orthogonal components,<br>
-AA finds interpretable extremal points that often correspond to meaningful prototypes in the data.
+AA finds interpretable extremal points that often correspond to meaningful prototypes in the data.<br>

 ## Features

-- 🚀 **GPU/TPU Acceleration**: Utilizes JAX for fast computation on GPUs
+- 🚀 **GPU/TPU Acceleration**: Utilizes JAX for fast computation on GPUs and TPUs
 - 🔍 **Interpretable Results**: Finds meaningful archetypes that represent extremal patterns in data
-- 🧠 **Smart Initialization**: Uses k-means++ style initialization for better convergence
+- 🧠 **Smart Initialization**: Implements multiple strategic initialization methods including k-means++ and directional initialization
-- 🛠️ **Numerical Stability**: Implements various techniques for improved stability
+- 🛠️ **Numerical Stability**: Employs sophisticated techniques for improved convergence and stability
-- 📊 **scikit-learn Compatible API**: Implements the familiar fit/transform interface
+- 📊 **scikit-learn Compatible API**: Fully implements the familiar fit/transform interface for seamless integration
+- 🔄 **Dual-perspective Analysis**: Offers BiarchetypalAnalysis for simultaneous row and column pattern discovery
+- 📈 **Advanced Tracking**: Provides ArchetypeTracker for monitoring optimization trajectories and convergence dynamics
+- 🎯 **Comprehensive Tooling**: Features extensive evaluation, interpretation, and visualization capabilities
+- 📋 **Thorough Documentation**: Includes detailed rationales explaining why each method and parameter matters

+## Related Projects and Techniques

+ArchetypAX can be used alongside or compared with these related approaches:

+- **PCA**: Principal Component Analysis finds orthogonal directions of maximum variance
+- **NMF**: Non-negative Matrix Factorization decomposes data into non-negative components
+- **k-means**: Clustering technique that partitions data into k clusters
+- **JAX Ecosystem**: Compatible with JAX-based machine learning frameworks like Flax and Haiku
+- **scikit-learn**: Follows similar API conventions, allowing easy integration

 ## Installation